Cameronsplaze/AWS-ContainerManager/tests/README.md

 ### Snapshot Testing

 Snapshot testing is just saving a synthed template, and erroring if that template changes.
 It's useful if you have a stable project and you're about to refactor, but NOT when you're in the development phase.

+## This Project's Tests

+Don't judge the directory structure yet, I'm rapidly iterating on tests.
+The main focus is first to ensure we can load configs correctly.
+After that, we can use the same configs to create synthed templates to test against.

+- `config_parser` is to test the config loading, and schema.
+It's to make sure values are also casted correctly, and defaults are applied.
+- `cloudformation` is to test the CDK stacks, and the synthed templates.
+It's to make sure the templates have the correct resources, and that the resources have the correct properties.
+- Still need to add a directory for testing the lambda functions themselves.

+Since both `config_parser` and `cloudformation` use the same config objects, the objects should probably me moved here into the testing root.
+(But that's directory structure, saving it for last.).
+Same with everything being inside the `test_base_config_parser.py` file, that WILL be split up later.

+TODO:

+- Add lambda tests / examples to work from.
+- Split up and re-organize the different "CONFIG" objects.
+Think about bringing them to this tests root directory, since both config_parser and cloudformation use them.
+- Organize and break apart `test_base_config_parser.py`
+- Rewrite this README.md, and maybe sprinkle more throughout this part of the repo as needed.